 The question here is: are vintage record players able to beat the modern high-end speaker systems that we have today?
 The answer really depends on what type of music you enjoy.
 For most people of the younger generation, music really means anything fun and full of beats that you can dance or bob your head to.
 The older generation, on the other hand, might prefer slower and softer music that is of a relaxing nature.
 Think along the lines of Mozart or Bach.
 In such instances, record players are generally preferred, but if you still find these devices too old for your taste, there are also the modern turntables that you could consider getting.

 Although these two terms are interchangeably used, turntables are actually quite different.
 These are used by DJs in clubs or parties wherein the records or discs can be spun to create an entirely different musical style.
 Record players are more for music listeners that enjoy the rustic and relaxing pieces of smooth, flowing music.
-Although most record players nowadays have been modernized to a certain extent to cater to the younger crowd, you might still be able to find some really good, old vintage types of such players around.
-Take a look at this website here, for instance, which lists down some of the top record players that are still relevant and selling well up till now.
+Although most record players nowadays have been modernized to a certain extent to cater to the younger crowd, you might still be able to find some really good, old vintage types of such players around, including some of the top record players that are still relevant and selling well up till now.
 Granted, the list has both record players and turntables mixed together, these are essentially the best that you can possibly get your hands on today if you’re feeling nostalgic.